Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 % Box 7.2 and section 7.7. overlap
 -->
 <div class="F00">
-<p><strong>Box 7.2: Social Science machine learning examples</strong> Potash et al (reference) worked with the Chicago Department of Public Health and used random forests (a machine learning classification method) to predict which children are at risk of lead poisoning.
+<p><strong>Box 7.2: Social Science machine learning examples</strong></p>
+<p>Potash et al <span class="citation">[-@Potash2015]</span> worked with the Chicago Department of Public Health and used random forests (a machine learning classification method) to predict which children are at risk of lead poisoning.
 This early warning system was then used to prioritize lead hazard inspections to detect and remediate lead hazards before they had an adverse effect on the child.</p>
-<p>Carton et al (reference) used a collection of machine learning methods to identify police officers at risk of adverse behavior, such as unjustified use of force or unjustified shootings or sustained complaints, to prioritize preventive interventions such as training and counseling.</p>
+<p>Carton et al <span class="citation">[-@Carton2016]</span> used a collection of machine learning methods to identify police officers at risk of adverse behavior, such as unjustified use of force or unjustified shootings or sustained complaints, to prioritize preventive interventions such as training and counseling.</p>
 <p>Athey and Wager <span class="citation">[-@athey2019]</span> use a modification of random forests to estimate heterogeneous treatment effects using a data set from The National Study of Learning Mindsets to evaluate the impact of interventions to improve student achievement.</p>
 <p>Voigt et al <span class="citation">[-@Voigt2017]</span> uses machine learning methods to analyze footage from body-worn cameras and understand the respectfulness of police officer language toward white and black community members during routine traffic stops.</p>
 </div>